• ECTS

 Description

-In order to use waves, it is essential to understand how they propagate, whether in free space or in guided media such as microwave lines and guides, optical fibers.
-The study of propagation in free space allows you to dimension your beams precisely, whether to communicate over long distances with satellites, to propagate fast signals in electronic circuits, to communicate at high speed with optical fibers.
+In order to be able to use waves, it is essential to understand how they propagate, whether in free space or in guided media such as microwave lines and guides, optical fibers.
+The study of free-space propagation allows you to precisely size your beams, whether to communicate over long distances with satellites, to propagate fast signals in electronic circuits, or to communicate at high speeds with optical fibers.

 Read more